wxyz-abcd/node-haxball/README.md

       - `onAfterCustomEvent(type, data, byId, customData)`: a custom event(type, data) was triggered by player(byId). custom-(host,client)s-only.
     - `onPluginActiveChange(plugin)`: a plugin was activated/deactivated. triggered individually.

-- `PluginBase`: A class that defines all plugins' base functions.
-Only used to show metadata in a GUI application.

-  - `functions`:
-    - `defineMetadata(version, author, description)`: Does nothing, returns nothing by default.
-You may store the information by overriding this function.
-    - `defineVariable(name, type, value, range, description)`: Does nothing, returns `value` by default.
-You may store the information by overriding this function.
-Just do not forget to return `value` at the end of the function.

-- `Plugin`: A class that defines a plugin that derives from PluginBase class.
+- `Plugin`: A class that defines a plugin.
 Any plugin should be based on this class.

   - `constructor(name, active, metadata)`: creates a new Plugin instance.
 A plugin is automatically activated just after initialization, while a Room object is being created, if active is true.
 Metadata is the information that you would want to show/update inside a GUI application.